-Answering this question requires looking beyond the use the applicant says s/he wants to establish on the property to all the possible uses that could be built there if it is rezoned.
-It may be the particular use in question is OK, but that many, if not most of the others in the new district are not.
-In answering this question, it is appropriate to consider the following factors:
+Answering this question requires looking beyond the use the applicant wants to establish on the property, to all the possible uses that could be built there if it is rezoned.
+The proposed use may be OK, but many others in the new district may not be appropriate.
+In answering this question, consider the following factors:

-- Whether rezoning would be consistent with other zones and land uses in the area? - Whether it is consistent with the trend of development in the area? - Whether other uses in the proposed zone are equally or better suited to the area than current uses? - Whether the proposed rezoning is consistent with both the policies and uses proposed for that area in the master or comprehensive plan?
+- Would rezoning be consistent with other zones and land uses in the area? - Would the new district be consistent with the development trend in the area? - Would other uses in the proposed zone be equally or better suited to the area than current uses? - Would the proposed rezoning be consistent with the policies and uses proposed for that area in the master or comprehensive plan?

-If a specific land use is proposed to be established if the rezoning is granted, it is also appropriate to establish whether the land uses permitted in the existing zone are reasonable?
+If a specific land use is proposed to be established if the rezoning is granted, it is also appropriate to establish whether the land uses permitted in the existing zone are reasonable.
 This is important because if the existing zoning is reasonable, then a denial of a rezoning won't likely result in an adverse "takings" decision if litigation ensues.

-On the other hand, if the existing zoning district does not permit a reasonable use of the land (i.e. it is not economically beneficial to use the land for uses permitted in the existing zoning district) then, the zone needs to be changed.
-That does not mean however, it must be changed to the district requested.
+But, if the existing zoning district does not permit a reasonable use of the land (i.e. it is not economically beneficial to use the land for uses permitted in the existing zoning district), then the zone must be changed.
+That does not mean, however, that it must be changed to the district requested.
 Sometimes it is more prudent to amend the text of the ordinance to permit the desired use as a use by right or by special use permit in the existing zone.
-That would be done
+That would be done if it is a compatible use.
+Alternatively, another